Conan of the Red Brotherhood: Plot

 From a fortress on the island of Djafur, Conan (using his alias as Amra the Lion) builds the piratical Red Brotherhood into a virtual naval empire on the Vilayet Sea.
 In one raid, Conan accidentally rescues Philiope, a nobleman's daughter, who in time threatens his romantic interests towards Olivia (a holdover from the previous story, "Shadows in the Moonlight").
 However, Amra's activities present a major challenge for the region's dominant power, the empire of Turan.
 In the capital of Aghrapur, Emperor Yildiz, his son Yezdigerd, and their underlings plan on destroying his forces.
-Their wizards come up with various obstacles including a steam engine, zombie-manned ships, centipede-like creatures, and a huge monster from the depths of the sea.
+Their wizards come up with various obstacles including a steam engine, zombie-crewed ships, centipede-like creatures, and a huge monster from the depths of the sea.
 Conan, however, emerges triumphant with each encounter.

 Reception

 Reviewer Don D'Ammassa rates the novel as "[s]lightly above average for the author."